HAL Dhruv: Foreign users

 Maldives: In April 2010, the Indian Navy gifted a Dhruv to the Maldives National Defence Force for conducting search and rescue and medical evacuation, while a second Mk.III equipped with a weather radar was donated in December 2013.
 The first helicopter is based at Addu Atoll and the second will be based at Hanimaadhoo.

 Myanmar: In 2007, Amnesty International stated it possessed evidence that India planned to transfer two Dhruvs to Burma, and pointed to the use of European-sourced components as a possible violation of the European Union (EU) arms embargo against that country.
 The Indian government disputed Amnesty's claims and denied any wrongdoing.

 Nepal: In early 2004, the first foreign order for the Dhruv was placed by Nepal for two examples.
+Both were delivered as of August 2007.
 In November 2014, India gifted another Dhruv to Nepali Army as part of a strategic pact.

 Peru: In June 2008, the government of Peru ordered two air ambulance Dhruvs for use by the Peruvian Health Services.

 Turkey: In August 2008, a deal was reportedly finalised with Turkey for three Dhruvs for USD20 million, with plans to buy as many as 17 of the helicopters for use in the medical assistance role.